 If you opted to spend the night here in the former Lenard Building – a refurbished historical landmark built in the 18th century, you can either return for lunch or start the day with one of the Inn’s most recommended dishes.
 French onion soup, couscous salad, Brie and Pear grilled sandwiches, crustless quiche, creamy mac & cheese, and lobster salad.

 A trendy breakfast spot here in Port Perry is the Pantry Shelf patio and tea room.
 They are known for their baked goods; croissants, butter tarts, apple fritters and carrot cake.
-Ideally, it would be great to grab a seat outside, and people watch as Palmer Park is across the street.
-But since it’s winter and the patio was closed, we found a cozy corner inside.
+Ideally, it would be great to grab a seat outside and people-watch as Palmer Park is across the street.
+But since it was winter and the patio was closed, we found a cozy corner inside.
 The daily special was a sandwich and soup; we went for the veggies soup and ham and cheddar sandwich.

 Scugog Ice Adventures & Ice Fishing

-I couldn’t believe I was only one hour away from the very hectic concrete jungle that is Toronto and now standing on the shores of Lake Scugog gazing out at the vast openness of snow and ice.
-I was able to make out these bright yellow fishing huts way, way off into the distance.
-Suddenly I had a pit in my stomach – those huts are in the middle of the lake!
+It’s hard to believe that we were only one hour away from the very hectic concrete jungle of Toronto and now standing on the shores of Lake Scugog, gazing out at the vast openness of snow and ice.
+We were able could make out these bright yellow fishing huts way, way off into the distance in the middle of a lake!

-Located in Port Perry Marina, Scugog Ice Adventures is an ideal getaway for lovers of winter-fishing and beginners like my city boy self willing to give it a go.
-With over 20 years of fishing knowledge on Lake Scugog, they have a pretty good idea where all the fish hang out.
+Located in Port Perry Marina, Scugog Ice Adventures is an ideal getaway for lovers of winter fishing and beginners like us city people willing to give it a go.
+With over 20 years of fishing knowledge on Lake Scugog, they have a pretty good idea of where all the fish hang out.

 Lake Scugog has plenty of largemouth/smallmouth bass, perch, black crappie, and catfish.

-Aside from the required fishing license the good people at Scugog Ice Adventures will set up your location, take you out there, heated huts, drill the holes, supply the lines and the minnows – tools you need to catch fish.
+Aside from the required fishing license, the good people at Scugog Ice Adventures will set up your location, take you out to your heated huts, drill the holes, and supply the lines and the minnows – tools you need to catch fish.

 Port Perry Downtown

-Port Perry’s historic downtown is one of York Durham’s prettiest little towns.
-With loads of boutique shops that line the Victorian streets starting from Lake Scugog with its Old Mill – Canada’s oldest grain elevator, up towards the Town Hall Theatre.
+One of the best things to do in Port Perry is a stroll along Port Perry’s historic downtown – which is one of York Durham’s prettiest little towns.
+With loads of boutique shops that line the Victorian streets, from Lake Scugog with its Old Mill – Canada’s oldest grain elevator, up towards the Town Hall Theatre.
 Everything from bamboo organic yoga clothes and antiques/treasures to custom-designed jewelry, handmade gifts and handcrafted miniatures.

 Marwan’s Global Bistro & The Port Social

-I went with the Butter Chicken Breast, Creamy Wild Tomato Curry Sauce with Fresh Rice – Let’s just say I was thrilled with my choice.
+We went with the Butter Chicken Breast, Creamy Wild Tomato Curry Sauce with Fresh Rice – Let’s just say we were thrilled with our choices.

 Marwan’s Global Bistro also offers prime rib, sausage platters & spicy Mexican meatballs.
-For vegans and plant-based eaters, they serve a variety of delicious veggie burgers, smoked cauliflower tacos, quinoa bowl, veggie tikka masala, grilled veggie sandwich, a veggie curry dish, Thai vegan red curry, and more.
+For vegans and plant-based eaters, they serve a variety of delicious veggie burgers, smoked cauliflower tacos, quinoa bowls, veggie tikka masala, grilled veggie sandwiches, a veggie curry dish, Thai vegan red curry, and more.